kubedb/cli/docs/setup/monitoring/builtin.md

 ### Verify Monitoring Metrics

 Prometheus server is running on port `9090`.
 We are going to use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access Prometheus dashboard.
-Run following command on a separate terminal,

 At first, let's check if the Prometheus pod is in `Running` state.